Perturbation analysis of sub/super hedging problems: Abstract

 \section{Abstract}

 We investigate the links between various no-arbitrage conditions and the existence of pricing functionals in general markets, and prove the Fundamental Theorem of Asset Pricing therein.
 No-arbitrage conditions, either in this abstract setting or in the case of a market consisting of European Call options, give rise to duality properties of infinite-dimensional sub- and super-hedging problems.
 With a view towards applications, we show how duality is preserved when reducing these problems over finite-dimensional bases.
-We finally perform a rigorous perturbation analysis of those linear programming problems, and highlight numerically the influence of smile extrapolation on the bounds of exotic options.
+We also introduce a rigorous perturbation analysis of these linear programming problems, and highlight numerically the influence of smile extrapolation on the bounds of exotic options.